Build your own CRUD system on WordPress without code!

 WordPress itself is a CRUD application.
 As a Content Management System (CMS), WordPress allows users to create/delete pages and posts, and update existing content.

-However, to perform CRUD operations in WordPress you need access to the backend of the site.
+However, to perform CRUD operations in standard WordPress, you need access to the backend of the site.
 Furthermore, users must have an Administrator or Editor type role to manage information in the database.

-Often times, you’ll want to allow users to perform CRUD operation on the front-end.
+Often times, you’ll want to allow users to perform CRUD operation on the front-end, without needing to be an administrator.
 Here are some situations where you’d need an independent CRUD system in WordPress:

 • You’re building a bug tracker system, an activity log, a task-management app or some other tool that requires users to enter and update data from the front-end.